The Difference between Nitrites and Nitrates and How They Affect Our Health

 These two, nitrates and nitrites, are relatively related to one another.
 They do not go far from one another.
 The other is just the conversion of the other with the help of certain salivary glands and bacteria.
 Studies show that both are just as equally hazardous to health.

-Researchers conducted a test to check the level of nitrates in vegetables and meat.
-The test found out that nitrates are abundant in vegetables than in processed meat.
-On the brighter side, there is a way that nitrosamides can be inhibited by using antioxidants such as Vitamin C and Vitamin E during the curing or the preservation process.
+Researchers conducted a test to check the levels of nitrates in vegetables and meat.
+The test found that nitrates are more abundant in vegetables than processed meat.
+On the bright side, nitrosamides can be inhibited by using antioxidants such as Vitamin C and Vitamin E during the curing or preservation process.

-Nitrates, when exposed to high heat, create nitrosamide and are one of the causes of diseases.
-Since the processed foods we love to eat are rich in nitrates, they are toxic and unhealthy.
-Although, Nitrate is less toxic than nitrite and reason why it's used as a food source by live plants.
+When exposed to high heat, nitrates create Nitrosamide, which is one of the causes of diseases.
+Since processed foods rich in Nitrosamide are toxic and unhealthy, they are also unhealthy.
+However, nitrate is less toxic than live plants, so they use it as a food source.

-Furthermore, nitrates are used in fertilizers for agriculture.
-Nitrates were converted to ammonium, sodium, potassium, and calcium salts commonly used in fertilizers.
+Furthermore, nitrates are used in agriculture as fertilizers.
+They are converted to ammonium, sodium, potassium, and calcium salts commonly used in fertilizers.
 Excessive fertilization can also lead to eutrophication.

-As defined, eutrophication is the process of enrichment of the ecosystem with chemical nutrients such as fertilizers.
-Eutrophication can create algae that will cover the water sources and lead to scarcity that can also cause changes in the ecosystem.
+Eutrophication is the process of enriching the ecosystem with chemical nutrients, such as fertilizers.
+It can create algae that cover the water sources, leading to scarcity and, in turn, changes in the ecosystem.

 Nitrate in Drinking Water